Can a Polar Tint franchise do auto, residential, and commercial tint from the same shop?

 How big is the US market for window tint?

-US window film market is ~$2.6B annually with mid-single-digit growth.
+A large, established US window film market with steady growth.
 The Polar Tint multi-service model lets operators capture demand across all six service lines from one ticket, smoothing seasonal swings that single-service shops struggle with.

 What's the typical install time for window tint?